-There is a great deal of consistency among these comments about the benefits of smaller keyboards.
+There is a great deal of consistency among the comments about the benefits of smaller keyboards.
 Actual hand size and shape, however, would most likely influence pianists’ reactions.
 For a pianist with extremely small hands, the expanded repertoire suddenly available and ability to play octaves and large chords far more comfortably, are among the most dramatic changes.

 - ability to hold down notes as intended